 From her early days growing up in and experiencing the challenges of a patriarchal system in India, Nidhi has served in multiple roles with a grassroots feminist organization in India to challenge gender norms in homes, communities, and systems.
 As a first-generation immigrant, she started her career in the U.S. with a management consulting firm focused on strategy consulting for Fortune 500 companies.
 She joined Bridgespan in 2010 to marry her experience in consulting with her lifelong engagement on issues of gender equity.
 She dedicates herself full time to the work of justice and equity.

-Nidhi is fluent in Hindi and holds a Masters in Management Science and Engineering from Stanford University and a Bachelors in Mathematics and a minor in Drama from University of Texas, Austin.
+Nidhi is fluent in Hindi and holds a master’s degree in management science and engineering from Stanford University and a bachelor’s degree in mathematics with a minor in drama from the University of Texas, Austin.